Bellum Jugurthinum: Chapters 1–4 (prelude)

-Chapters 5 - 16
+Chapters 5–16

-After introducing the actual historical narrative, Sallust recounts, so that the whole of the events may be clearer and more understandable, the history of the kingdom of Numidia: during the Second Punic War, the Numidian king Masinissa helped Publius Cornelius Scipio against the Carthaginian Hannibal, and, after the Battle of Zama and subsequent treaties, Rome decided to reward him by granting him sovereignty over many of the lands wrested from the Carthaginians, thus creating a strong friendly relationship with Numidia.
-Upon Masinissa's death, his three sons, Gulussa, Mastanabal and Micipsa, inherited the kingdom, but the latter remained as sole ruler due to the untimely deaths of his brothers.
+After introducing the factual historical narrative, Sallust recounts the history of the kingdom of Numidia so that the whole of the events may be clearer.
+During the Second Punic War, the Numidian king Masinissa helped Publius Cornelius Scipio against the Carthaginian Hannibal.
+After the Battle of Zama and subsequent treaties, Rome decided to reward him by granting him sovereignty over many of the lands wrested from the Carthaginians, thus creating a strong, friendly relationship with Numidia.
+Upon Masinissa's death, his three sons, Gulussa, Mastanabal and Micipsa, inherited the kingdom, but Micipsa became the sole ruler of Numidia due to the untimely deaths of his brothers.
 In turn, Micipsa left the kingdom to his sons, Adherbal and Hiempsal, and his nephew Jugurtha, son of Mastanabal and a concubine.

-After the brief historical digression, the narrative shifts to the character of Jugurtha, of whom Sallust provides an accurate psychological description, and then to that of Micipsa: the latter, old and now close to death, is led as much to exalt Jugurtha as to suspect his good faith: for this reason, in 133 B.C. he sends him to Publius Cornelius Scipio Aemilianus, engaged in the siege of Numantia, in the hope that the young man will die in the war.
-Jugurtha, however, survives and distinguishes himself for his bravery, so much so that he deserves numerous personal praises.
-A few years later then, Micipsa, on his deathbed, summons his sons along with Jugurtha, and designates all three as his heirs, advising them to rule in harmony.
+The narrative then shifts to the character of Jugurtha, of whom Sallust provides a psychological description, and then to that of Micipsa; the latter, old and now close to death, is led as much to exalt Jugurtha as to suspect his good faith.
+For this reason, in 133 BCE, he sends him to Publius Cornelius Scipio Aemilianus, engaged in the siege of Numantia, in the hope that the young man will die in the war.
+Jugurtha, however, survives and distinguishes himself for his bravery, so much so that he wins numerous personal praises.
+A few years later Micipsa, on his deathbed, summons his sons along with Jugurtha and designates all three as his heirs, advising them to rule in harmony.